 For those who cannot find a bottle of Calvados, or who want to take a detour, it’s acceptable to use another type of apple brandy, though the flavor profile will not be identical.
 Similarly, a Spanish brandy or other fine brandy can replace the cognac, but again, there will be differences.
 Try playing around with different kinds of brandies until you find one that is the most revivifying for your Corpse Reviver No. 1.

-Add the cognac, Calvados and sweet vermouth to a mixing glass and add ice.
+Add the Calvados, cognac and sweet vermouth into a mixing glass with ice and stir until well-chilled.